‘OK, let’s go’: Seahawks receiver John Ursua hasn’t played much, but he’s always ready for his call

 When Jaron Brown suffered a knee injury on the first drive, Ursua moved up to be the fourth receiver behind Tyler Lockett, DK Metcalf and David Moore.
 He could stay in that role this week for the wild-card playoff game at Philadelphia depending on Turner’s situation, but with Brown likely out, Ursua figures to again be active.

 The Seahawks, though, didn’t use a lot of four-receiver sets last Sunday and mostly left Ursua to watch from the sideline.
-Ursua said he spent much of the game doing anything he could to stay warm — riding an exercise back or standing close to the heater.
+Ursua said he spent much of the game doing anything he could to stay warm — riding an exercise bike or standing close to the heater.

 “But I had to stay close (to the coaches) in case my name was called so I could get in there,’’ he said.

-That happened when Seattle reached the 12, and when, before fourth down, the Seahawks, and then the 49ers, called time out.
+That happened when Seattle reached the 12, and when, before fourth down, the Seahawks, and then the 49ers, called timeout.

 “They said we are going 0-1, which is no backs, all receivers,’’ Ursua said.
 “I was like, ‘Man, that’s me!’ ’’